-- Must wear black or white, in any combination - Prints in black and white only are acceptable - Adrian's Beauty College logos on shirts and sweaters only - Clothing must be professional, clean, and free of rips, holes or stains. - Shoes must be black, closed-toed and closed heel, comfortable, supportive shoes with nonskid soles. - Hair must be clean and styled prior to arriving at school - Cosmetics must be applied prior to arriving at school - Esthetician students must have hair pulled back while performing services on clients
+- Must wear black or white, in any combination - Prints in black and white only are acceptable - No Logo's - Clothing must be professional, clean, and free of rips, holes or stains. - Shoes must be black, closed-toed and closed heel, comfortable, supportive shoes with nonskid soles. - Hair must be clean and styled prior to arriving at school - Cosmetics must be applied prior to arriving at school - Esthetics students must have hair pulled back while performing services on clients - Leggings must be worn with a shirt, dress or skirt that is at least fingertip length

-- Leggings must be worn with a shirt, dress or skirt that is at least fingertip length - Dresses, Skirts that fall below the fingertips - Approved smocks and aprons must be worn at all times while performing services on clients.
+- Dresses, Skirts that fall below the fingertips - Approved smocks and aprons must be worn at all times while performing services on clients.
 Apron is provided in kit.
 Smocks can be purchased directly from College.